antonioforn/finance-tracker/README.md

 # README

-This is the finance tracker app from the Complete Ruby on Rails Devevloper course (Udemy)
+This is the finance tracker app from the Complete Ruby on Rails Developer course (Udemy)